Learning Whole-Body Humanoid Locomotion via Motion Generation and Motion Tracking: Method

 \subsubsection{Motion Augmentation}

 To further improve the generalization of both the motion tracker and the motion generator, we enlarge the dataset through kinematics-based augmentation.
 Specifically, we augment existing motions by varying terrain geometry, including scaling obstacle heights and inserting random small boxes along the motion path, and then optimizing the motions to remain consistent with the modified terrain.
 The optimization includes losses such as terrain penetration and motion smoothness losses to reduce collisions and discontinuities~\citep{parc}.
 As in the initial dataset construction, we do not use the optimized trajectories directly; instead, we train a tracking policy on them and record the resulting physically feasible trajectories.
-This allows us to extend motions defined for one obstacle scale to motions over terrains with different heights.
 As a result, the augmented dataset covers box climbing and jump-down motions on 35--75\,cm boxes, vaulting motions over 25--45\,cm hurdles, stair motions on steps of 15--20\,cm height, and omnidirectional walking motions with randomly placed small boxes.